BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

 I'll be following this post up with some fun dives into snippets like the above.

 Finally, I want to mention that this project, believe it or not, is part one.
-To keep the mystery alive, I'll only mention that part two is to compute the _Best of the Top 100_, and more generally a **Strava ELO...**
+To keep the mystery alive, I'll only mention that part two is to compute the _Best of the Top 100_, and more generally a **StraVaELO...**